exposit/dw-playbooks/_posts/peterjohansen/2018-01-13-the-hunter.md

 source: Peter Johansen
 source-url: http://drivethrurpg.com/browse/pub/6532/Peter-Johansen

-excerpt: '"A variant on the Ranger that uses traps instead of an animal companion."'
+excerpt: A variant on the Ranger that uses traps instead of an animal companion.

 categories:
 - ranger